Gravitation Class 11 NEET Questions

 MCQ on Gravitation for Class 11th Students

-A wheel mounted on a shaft rotates at the rate of 480 rpm.
-If another identical wheel is stuck to the first wheel, then the frequency of the system will be
+A wheel attached to a shaft rotates at 480 rpm.
+If a similar wheel is fixed to it, what will be the new frequency of rotation?

 (A) 1200 rpm